 The Georgian Group’s Architectural Awards, held annually for the last fifteen years, celebrate exemplary conservation and restoration projects in the UK.
 Traditionally taking place in November each year, they provide an opportunity to recognise those who have shown vision and commitment in restoring Georgian buildings and landscapes.

-The awards will not take place in 2018 but will be relaunched in the autumn of 2019.
+The awards did not take place in 2018 but will be relaunched in the autumn of 2019.
 We hope that this change of season will enable us to reach a wider audience and to celebrate better the important work done by those who have helped to restore the Georgian environment.

 Enter our next awards